nagyist/ciao-docs-parser/README.md

 -   `outputQueue` - Selects which queue to publish parsed documents to

+**Folder Configuration:**

+The `inProgressFolder`, `completedFolder`, and `errorFolder` route options can include [Camel Simple Language] (https://camel.apache.org/simple.html) expressions.
+The following additional headers can be referenced:

+- `CamelCorrelationId` - A unique ID associated with the processing of the source document

+- `ciaoSourceFileName` - The file name of the source document

+- `ciaoTimestamp` - The time processing was started expressed as a Unix timestamp (i.e. milliseconds since 1970)

 ### Example
 ```INI
 # Select which processor config to use (via dynamic spring imports)